United States House Judiciary Task Force on Judicial Impeachment: Trial of Thomas Porteous

-Trials take a long time to organize, and after an organizational meeting on April 13, 2010, The first sessions of the trial didn't begin until August 2.
-The Managers and defense attorney Jonathan Turley, had to what was to all a typical trial. it lasted until September 21.
-A report finding Porteous provisionally guilty was sent to the Senate floor on December 1, and Turley and Schiff gave their closing statements to the full Senate on December 7 and the judge was removed from office the following day by a near-unanimous vote.
+Trials take a long time to organize, and after an organizational meeting on April 13, 2010, the first sessions of the trial did not begin until August 2.
+The managers and defense attorney Jonathan Turley had to what was to all a typical trial.
+It lasted until September 21.
+A report finding Porteous provisionally guilty was sent to the Senate floor on December 1, and Turley and Schiff gave their closing statements to the full Senate on December 7.
+The judge was removed from office the following day by a near-unanimous vote.

 The trial process had lasted nearly a year.

 Judge Samuel Kent

 On May 14, 2009, Judge Kent refused to resign after he was sentenced to prison.
 The House Judiciary Committee then voted to begin an impeachment investigation.
 Proceedings continued after the judge resigned in June 2009 but set an effective date for his resignation in 2010.
 Hearings were held on June 2.